-Follow the Rapid Response Plan in Appendix A.
+Follow the Rapid Response Strategy in Appendix A.

 - 1. Train and support lake resident volunteers to identify Eurasian water milfoil and other invasive plants and aquatic animals. - a.
 Seek full time lake residents (minimum of five). - b.
 Provide pictures and supplemental information to all Deer Lake individuals. - 2.
 Continue professional monitoring for invasive species at the public boat landing, the Lagoon private landing, along the littoral zone in June and August (also Evaluation Action for Goal 2). - 3.
-Designate responsibilities for the Rapid Response Plan annually. - 4.
+Review protocol and designate responsibilities for the Rapid Response Strategy annually. - 4.
 Maintain a non-lapsing contingency fund of at least \$15,000 for removal of invasive species.